makeespresso/9muses/README.md

 ## 9muses

-This is a project build in React for the Software Engineering Immersive program at General Assemby.
+This is a project for the Software Engineering Immersive program at General Assembly.

 ### About 9 muses

-9muses is inspired in different digital media resources with a knack on women in the tech space, providing news, articles, art, music and other resources.
+9muses is inspired by different digital media resources providing news, articles, art, music and other resources.

 ### Tech/framework used
 <b>built with:</b>